MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 6. Use password = **Pass@word1**

      *You will have to change the password upon first login to this account*
+# RobertS --> Task 1, Step 6 and Task 2, Step 3 – Do we want to use those passwords?
+With the hacks that have occurred in the past, I think we were going with “Enter a secure password that you will remember.”
+I know you copied this directly out of the existing labs, and that the lab will be hosted in an unknown Tenant.
+So this is an ask for your opinion, not an ask to change at this point.

 7. Select **Create**.
 The user is now created and registered to your organization.